When preparing adjusting journal entries for prepaid expenses at ... | Study Prep in Pearson+

 1

-Understand the concept of prepaid expenses: Prepaid expenses are payments made in advance for goods or services that will be consumed in future accounting periods.
-At the end of the accounting period, an adjustment is required to recognize the portion of the prepaid expense that has been used or expired.
+Understand the concept of prepaid expenses: Prepaid expenses are payments made in advance for goods or services to be received in the future.
+These are recorded as assets initially because they provide future economic benefits.

-Identify the accounts involved: Prepaid expenses are recorded as assets when initially paid.
-As the prepaid expense is consumed, it becomes an expense.
-Therefore, the adjustment involves reducing the prepaid asset account and increasing the expense account.
+Identify the portion of the prepaid expense that has been used up during the accounting period: At the end of the period, the portion of the prepaid expense that has been consumed or expired needs to be recognized as an expense in the income statement.

-Determine the correct journal entry: To adjust for the portion of the prepaid expense that has been used, you need to debit the expense account (to increase the expense) and credit the prepaid asset account (to decrease the asset).
+Calculate the used portion: Subtract the remaining balance of the prepaid expense (if any) from the total prepaid amount to determine the portion that has been used up during the period.

 Watch next